-A signal from an external device is used to trigger the start of the data acquisition with Leica TCS SP5.
-This approach is required to synchronize data acquisition and stimulation of neurons by a microelectrode pipette.
-With Leica LAS AF software two input triggers can be freely configured for these applications - trigger IN 1 and trigger IN 2.
+A signal from an external device is used to trigger the start of the data acquisition with the Leica TCS SP8.
+This approach is required to synchronize data acquisition and stimulation of neurons by a microelectrode.
+With the Leica LAS AF software two input triggers can be freely configured for these applications - trigger IN 1 and trigger IN 2.

-To assign an input trigger to a job, the appropriate trigger channel has to be selected from the drop down list within the Trigger Settings window (Fig. 9), e.g., IN 1.
+To assign an input trigger to a job, the appropriate trigger channel has to be selected from the drop down list within the Trigger Settings window (arrow in Figure), e.g., IN 1.